 - Attorney Joel Harbinson was recognized in the April 2018 edition of Trial Briefs, the quarterly publication of the North Carolina Advocates for Justice, for his representation in a first-degree murder case in January 2018.

-- Attorneys Joel Harbinson and Bryan Corbett were recognized for their roles in the October 2017 North Carolina Advocates for Justice seminar entitled “Becoming Atticus Finch – Representing the Wrongfully Accused in Sexual Assault Cases.”
+- Attorney Joel Harbinson was recognized for his role in the October 2017 North Carolina Advocates for Justice seminar entitled “Becoming Atticus Finch – Representing the Wrongfully Accused in Sexual Assault Cases.”

 - Attorney Joel Harbinson was recognized in the July 2017 edition of Trial Briefs, the quarterly publication of the North Carolina Advocates for Justice, for his representation of three indigent defendants in first-degree sexual assault cases in a 12-month period from January 2015 to January 2016.